San Miguel de Allende and the Heartland Travel Guide

-Experiencing modern life amid colonial grandeur: The Heartland's cities preserve the best of colonial Mexico, but they're not stuck in the past...
+Experiencing modern life amid colonial grandeur: The Heartland's cities preserve the best of colonial Mexico, but they're not...
 Read more

 The local-food movement is alive and well in San Miguel.
-With several nearby farms now specializing in organic food, San Miguel has seen the...
+With several nearby farms now specializing in organic food, San Miguel has seen...
 Read more

-From birding and bathing to mountain biking and golfing, enjoying the outdoors around San Miguel, with its eternal spring climate, is an opportunity...
+From birding and bathing to mountain biking and golfing, enjoying the outdoors around San Miguel, with its eternal spring climate, is an...
 Read more

-Named for its central position, the Heartland is known for its well-preserved colonial architecture, its fertile farmland and encircling mountains...
+Named for its central position, the Heartland is known for its well-preserved colonial architecture, its fertile farmland and encircling...
 Read more

 Looking for a beach vacation?
 Let us help you find the right spot.More